Accident and Sickness Medical Insurance Program

 back to top

 A deductible is the part of the medical expense for which you are responsible when you first seek medical care for an accident or illness.
-Once you pay the deductible, the claims administrator will pay all eligible expenses for that accident or illness up to the policy limits.
-If you use a doctor or hospital that is “in-network”, the deductible is $75.
-If you use a medical provider that is not “in-network”, the deductible is $150.
-If you have to use an emergency room, the deductible is $150.
-You might be able to pay a lower deductible of $75 by using an in-network urgent care facility or doctor’s office instead of an emergency room for situations that are not life-threatening.
+The deductible is payable one time per accident or illness.
+Once you pay the deductible, the claims administrator will pay all eligible expenses for a covered accident or illness up to the policy limits.

 back to top

-10. Do I have to make any co-payments after I have paid the deductible?
+11. Do I have to make any co-payments after I have paid the deductible?

-No. Once the deductible has been paid and the insurance is in effect, you’re protected up to the policy limits for covered medical expenses arising from that illness or injury, except for any exclusions or limited provisions under the coverage.
-For example, out-of-network medical expenses are covered only to “reasonable and customary” payment standards for your geographic areas.
 After the deductible is paid one time for any illness or injury, no more deductibles are required for follow-up care for the same illness or injury.
 If you need medical care for a new illness or injury, another deductible would be payable for that.

 back to top

-11. What does “in-network” and “out-of-network” mean?
+12. What does “in-network” and “out-of-network” mean?

 back to top

-12. How do I locate a nearby In-Network medical provider?
+13. How do I locate a nearby In-Network medical provider?

 back to top

-13. How does Health Special Risk handle my claims?
+14. How does GMMI handle my claims?

 back to top

-14. How do I make a claim under this policy?
+15. How do I make a claim under this policy?

 You should keep copies of the claim documents sent to the insurance company until the claim has been settled.